 20. Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

-4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
-2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
-0 No, there are no improvements to planetary health education in progress.
-Score explanation: Rush Medical College is in the process of improving planetary health education.
-The Rush Students for Social Responsibility (SSR) student group partnered with the HESJLP to initiate a lesson dedicated to environmental justice and planetary health.
-In its second year, this lesson continues to improve and build relationships with community groups that attend to teach students from first-hand experience.
-Rush SSR with faculty of the HESJLP plan to continue improving this lesson and move for it to be included in the core curriculum.
-Medical student and faculty representatives have plans to meet with the administration in 2022 to discuss plans for improvement in the medical college.
-This would be gwarded 2 points
+- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.

+Rush Medical College is still in the process of improving planetary health education.
+The new M2 Climate Justice Session in the core curriculum was a huge step towards this progress.
+A group of students, along with physicians, and other faculty members including the Advocate Role Leader and

+Assistant Dean for Inclusive Excellence, Equity, and Learning have been working with the Rush Medical College administration to incorporate education regarding climate change and climate justice into the curriculum.
+The group is currently working on drafting a letter to advocate for revising and adding climate education to lecture materials, class sessions, and simulated patient encounters.

-21. How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
+${\bf 21. \ How \ well \ are \ the \ aforementioned \ planetary \ health/Education \ for \ Sustainable \ Healthcare \ topics \ integrated \ longitudinally \ into \ the \ \underline{core}$

-6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
-4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
-2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - 0 There is minimal/no education for sustainable healthcare.